 The following individuals are authorized to request a test of the system:

 - Director of Campus Safety or designee

 - Chief of New London Fire Department

-- When a drill is authorized, the College will make every effort to notify the Colby-Sawyer College faculty, staff, and students via web and e-mail postings.
+- When a drill is authorized, the college will make every effort to notify the Colby-Sawyer College faculty, staff and students via the website and e-mail.

-- Prior to the beginning of the drill, a message will be disseminated to the campus via broadcast e-mail indicating that the following message is associated with a drill and that all community members are to respond as they would in a true emergency.
+- Prior to the drill, a message will be disseminated to the campus via e-mail indicating that the following message is associated with a drill and that all community members are to respond as they would in a true emergency.

 - When the drill begins, Campus Safety staff will be advised to send one of the standard emergency messages.